thoughtworks-jumpstart/guides/docs/frontend-web-development/react-router.md

 </BrowserRouter>;
 ```

 The `a.active` in `App.css` styles the active component.
-This is possible because of the add `active` class.
+The style is added correctly because of the add `active` class.

-Is also possible to change the added classname with `activeClassName` or add inline styling `activeStyle`.
-In most cases you will not have to use them.
+Is also possible to change the added class name with `activeClassName` or add inline styling `activeStyle`.
+In most cases, you do not need to customise the class name or inline styling.

 ![NavLink](_media/navLink.png)

-## Accessing Router information within component
+## Accessing Router information within Component

-React router provides you will 3 objects
+React Router provides you will 3 objects.

-1. history: allow you to navigate or goback to previous page
+1. history: allow you to `navigate` or `goback` to the previous page
-2. location: get the current path in the react app
+2. location: get the current path in the React app
-3. match: information about the `Route` and query parameters that can be passed on
+3. match: information about the `Route` and access to the query parameters.

-you can refer to the official document for the usage, in here we going to focus on how to access them.
+You can refer to the official document for the usage, in here we going to focus on how to access them.

 ### Components that render from route.

-Components rendered from `Rotue` will have these 3 objects injected into the properties.
+Components rendered from `Rotue` contains these 3 objects injected into the properties.

 src/containers/Home.js